blanfried/Oso-Tech/content/english/privacy.md

 #### 1. Personal Data Collection and Use
 When you visit Osows, we may collect personally identifiable information from you, such as your name, email address, and any messages you send us through our contact form.
 This information is solely used for the purpose of responding to your inquiries or sending you newsletters if you have subscribed to them.
 #### 2. Third-party Services
-To enhance our website functionality, we use several third-party services.
-It's essential to understand their privacy practices:
+To enhance our website functionality, we utilize several third-party services.
+It's imperative to be acquainted with their privacy practices:
+* **Google Maps**: We use Google Maps to provide location-based services and features on our website.
+By using these features, you agree to Google's Terms of Service and Privacy Policy, which you can review [here](https://policies.google.com/).

+* **Stripe**: For financial transactions and payments, we employ Stripe's services.
+When you make a purchase, Stripe collects and processes the transactional data on our behalf.
+You can review Stripe's privacy policy [here](https://stripe.com/privacy).

-* Formspree: We use Formspree to handle our contact form submissions.
-When you fill out our contact form, Formspree collects and processes the data on our behalf.
-You can review Formspree's privacy policy [here](https://formspree.io/legal/privacy-policy/).
+* **Netlify**: To manage our contact form submissions, we rely on Netlify.
+When you complete our contact form, Netlify collects and processes the data on our behalf.
+Please consult Netlify's privacy policy [here](https://www.netlify.com/privacy/).

-* Mailchimp: If you choose to subscribe to our newsletter, your email address and any associated data you provide will be processed and stored by Mailchimp, our newsletter service provider.
-Learn more about how Mailchimp processes your data by reading their privacy policy [here](https://mailchimp.com/legal/privacy/).
+By utilizing our website, you consent to the data practices outlined by these third-party services.
 #### 3. Data Retention
 We retain your personal information only for as long as necessary to provide you with our services and as described in our Privacy Policy.
 However, we may also be required to retain this information to comply with our legal and regulatory obligations, to resolve disputes, and to enforce our agreements.
 #### 4. Your Rights
+For U.S. Residents:
-If you are a resident of New York State, you have the right:
+If you are a resident of the United States, you have the right:

-* To access the personal data we hold about you.
+- **To access the personal data we hold about you.**

-* To request that we rectify or delete your personal data.
+- **To request that we rectify or delete your personal data.**

+- **To request that we cease processing your data.**

+For International Individuals:
+If you reside outside the United States, you may have similar or additional rights under applicable local laws:

+- **To access the personal data we hold about you.**

+- **To request that we rectify or erase your personal data.**

-* To request that we stop processing your data.
+- **To request that we restrict or object to the processing of your data.**

-To exercise these rights, please contact us using the contact information below.
+To exercise these rights, please contact us using the contact information provided below.
 #### 5. Cookies
 We may use cookies to enhance your experience on our website.
 Cookies are small data files stored on your device.
 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use some portions of our website.
 #### 6. Security